matthew-puku/monster-smash/README.md

 - Randomly choose a monster opponent to play against, which may require the creation of a new class like a gallery
 - Allow the user to choose their own monster character, which again may require extending `main.rb` and or `battle.rb`
 - Convert `@max_HP` and `@current_HP` into a visual progress bar using the gem [ruby-progressbar](https://github.com/jfelchner/ruby-progressbar)
+- Implement ASCII art for each move selected using [Artii](https://github.com/miketierney/artii) in `monster.rb`
 - Colorize the progress bar using the [Colorize](https://github.com/fazibear/colorize) ruby gem

 ## Code Structure